-In accordance with principles of universal design for assessment, PARCC is providing the following administrative guidance regarding the timing and scheduling of assessments, and setting/locations for testing.
+In accordance with principles of universal design for assessment, PARCC and DC Science are providing the following administrative guidance regarding the timing and scheduling of assessments, and setting/locations for testing.
 These administrative considerations are available to all students.
 Administrative considerations must be identified for the student in the SR/PNP.
 The corresponding column in the SR/PNP file is provided in Table 2: Administrative Considerations for All Students.